-"This single discovery means that we can study the effects of cratering on the Earth nearly a billion years further back in time than was possible before," according to Dr Iain McDonald of the School of Earth and Ocean Sciences, who was part of the team.
+"This single discovery means that we can study the effects of cratering on the Earth nearly a billion years further back in time than was possible before," according to Dr Iain McDonald of the School of Earth and Environmental Sciences, who was part of the team.

 Finding the evidence was made all the harder because there is no obvious bowl-shaped crater left to find.
 Over the 3 billion years since the impact, the land has been eroded down to expose deeper crust 25 km below the original surface.
 All external parts of the impact structure have been removed, but the effects of the intense impact shock wave penetrated deep into the crust - far deeper than at any other known crater - and these remain visible.

 However, because the effects of impact at these depths have never been observed before it has taken nearly three years of painstaking work to assemble all the key evidence.
 "The process was rather like a Sherlock Holmes story," said Dr McDonald.
 "We eliminated the impossible in terms of any conventional terrestrial processes, and were left with a giant impact as the only explanation for all of the facts."